tsiki/connectednotes/README.md

-Hi everyone, thank for your interest in this project - sorry for the delay, I know I said I'd try to get something out in May but I moved out of my apartment over last weekend and was quite busy.

-This is the
-still-in-development version of Connected Notes, a note taking app based on Zettelkasten.
+Hi everyone, thank for your interest in this project.
+This is the still-in-development version of Connected Notes, a note taking app based on Zettelkasten.
 Some major features are still missing (see below for full list).